JacobTheEldest/linux-testing-scripts/README.md

-# mac-linux-scripts
+# linux-testing-scripts
-Scripts for testing macs with a linux live USB
+Scripts for testing and gathering info with a linux live USB